Florence poses a new threat for rural, struggling towns | New Country 923

 PRINCEVILLE, N.C.
-(AP) — James Howell Jr. lost big two years when Hurricane Matthew swelled the Tar River less than a half mile from his home.
-Finally persuaded it was too dangerous to stay, he returned to Princeville days later to learn that the two feet of standing water surrounding his home caused the insulation to mold, forcing a rebuild of his living room.
+(AP) — James Howell Jr. lost big two years ago when Hurricane Matthew swelled the Tar River, less than a half-mile from his home.
+Finally persuaded it was too dangerous to stay, he returned two days later to discover that 2 feet of standing water had turned his insulation moldy, forcing a rebuild of his living room.

-Now a sofa and other furniture rest under tarps on his small front porch as he and his wife Gloria prepare for Hurricane Florence dumping on eastern North Carolina rain that could be measured in feet.
+Now a sofa and other furniture rest under tarps on his small front porch as he and his wife, Gloria, prepare for Hurricane Florence, which is shaping up to be much bigger and wetter, with a potential for rain that could be measured in feet.

 “It’s scaring me to death,” Howell said.
 “If I lose my place, I ain’t coming back.
 I’m not coming back to Princeville no more.”

-Many people with limited means like the disabled Howells will struggle to escape Florence, or build back when its damage is done.
+Many people with limited means, like the disabled Howells, will struggle to escape and rebuild after Florence’s damage is done.

-The median household income of Princeville’s 2,300 residents is about $28,000 a year compared to the statewide $48,000, and almost six out of ten town residents have public health insurance coverage like Medicare, Medicaid or the Children’s Health Insurance Program in 2016, according to the US Census Bureau.
+The median household income in Princeville is about $28,000 a year, compared with $48,000 statewide, and almost 6 in 10 town residents had public health insurance such as Medicare or Medicaid in 2016, according to the Census Bureau.

+Howell figures he has two options if he needs to flee: His daughter lives about 30 miles west, away from the river.
+That’s where he said he’d be taking his most prized possessions, already loaded into his pickup.
+His granddaughter, meanwhile, is staying in a secure motel thanks to her employer, so he and his wife may be able to rest there.

-Florence’s predicted path means trouble for some of the poorest communities in eastern North Carolina and South Carolina, said Susan Cutter, director of the Hazards and Vulnerability Research Institute at the University of South Carolina.
-Dozens of poor black communities like Princeville across the region will have a harder time coping with Florence “partly because of the historic inequality that was there,” she said.
+Forecasters are warning anyone living near waterways in the Carolinas to seek higher ground, and that means trouble for some of the poorest communities in eastern North Carolina and South Carolina.

 “The idea is to have those shelters available to people on higher ground, and no matter what their income, we want to get people out of places that may be flooding,” Cooper said.

-In Beaufort County, more than 100 miles (161 kilometers) east of Raleigh, emergency management officials will use school system buses on Wednesday to move residents living in flood-prone areas to higher ground in Washington, the county seat.
-There, the local high school will shelter up to 500 people.
-The county is split by the broad Pamlico River and some of the 45,000 residents lack vehicles to reach the shelter on their own.
+In Beaufort County, more than 100 miles (161 kilometers) east of Raleigh, emergency management officials planned to use school buses Wednesday to move residents in flood-prone areas to higher ground in Washington, the county seat, where a high school will shelter up to 500 people.
+The county is split by the broad Pamlico River, and some of the 45,000 residents don’t have cars they can use to reach the shelter on their own.

-“We are trying to provide transportation where they do not have transportation,” said Carnie Hedgepeth, the county’s emergency services director.

-Retired sisters Clydie Gardner, 71, and Dorothy Pope, 78, ran in 2016 from the flooding spreading toward the home their shared before a massive oak tree, its roots loosened by Matthew’s rain, toppled onto the building.
-They’ll flee again to an aunt’s home on higher ground across the river.
-For now, there’s nothing to do but wait to see if Florence threatens them again.
+Retired sisters Clydie Gardner, 71, and Dorothy Pope, 78, ran to safety in 2016 as floodwaters spread toward their home, just before a massive oak tree, its roots loosened by Matthew’s rain, toppled onto the building.
+They are seeking shelter this time in an aunt’s home on higher ground across the river.

 “They’re saying it’s 400 miles wide.
 There’s no telling what it might do,” Pope said.
 “When the water starts coming and I see it coming, I’m moving.”